Hi-Point Dog Food receives the Advisor’s lowest-tier rating of 1 star.

 When you consider the protein-boosting effect of the soybean meal, this looks like the profile of a kibble containing a moderate amount of meat.

-Hi-Point Dog Food is a plant-based kibble using a modest amount of meat and bone meal or poultry by-product meal as its main sources of animal protein, thus earning the brand 1 star.
+Hi-Point is a grain-inclusive dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 1 star.

 A Final Word